gordielachance/bbpress-votes/readme.txt

 == Localization ==

-You can help translate the plugin on [oneskyapp](http://osjxryl.oneskyapp.com/admin/project/dashboard/project/63465) !
+If it hasn't been done already, you can translate the plugin and send me the translation.
+I recommand [Loco Translate](https://fr.wordpress.org/plugins/loco-translate/) to work on your translations within Wordpress.